inivekin/abosa/abosa.typ

 or undeniable green lay,
 offended by comprehension
 I throw myself in anyway.
-To those with hope there's no surprise but me, on whom patterns persist, find nary a need for war cries, the shapes tilt only to assist.
+To those with hope, there's no surprise, but me, on whom patterns persist, find nary a need for war cries, the shapes tilt only to assist.